 The law of 6 June 2019 on the management, access, use of the rail infrastructure and the regulation of the rail market, as well as the implementing regulation (EU) 2017/2177 require operators of service facilities linked to the Luxembourg railway network and / or to service providers in these facilities, the provision of information on the conditions and prices they charge for access to their facilities as well as for the provision of services.
+The minimal information as enumerate in the article 4(2) a) à n) of the execution regulation (U) 2017/2177.
 This information must be included in the Luxembourg network statement document, eventually via a hyperlink to a website (own website or common portal) where this information is made available free of charge.